VaIerus/vibium/README.md

 **Browser automation without the drama.**

 Vibium is browser automation infrastructure built for AI agents.
-A single Go binary handles browser lifecycle, WebDriver BiDi protocol, and exposes an MCP server — so Claude Code (or any MCP client) can drive a browser with zero setup.
+A single binary handles browser lifecycle, WebDriver BiDi protocol, and exposes an MCP server — so Claude Code (or any MCP client) can drive a browser with zero setup.
 Works great for AI agents, test automation, and anything else that needs a browser.

 ---